CSYE6225-miffy/webapp/README.md

-This is a simple web application using Python Flask. test Below are the steps required to get this working on a base linux system.  test
+This is a simple web application using Python Flask.
+Below are the steps required to get this working on a base linux system.

 Install all required dependencies
 Install and Configure Web Server